fed/LightSwitch/README.md

 Architecture
 ==

-The system architecture is somewhat simple, it consists of an Android application running on any Android device, a Raspberry Pi connected to the Internet and a

-Here's an overview of the project:
+The system architecture is somewhat simple, it consists of an Android application running on any Android device and a Raspberry Pi connected to the Internet.
+Here's an overview of the project architecture:

 <img src="Images/architecture.png" style="width: 100%;" />